-- In accordance with SEC rules, this column reflects the aggregate grant date fair value of the stock awards and option awards granted to our named executive officers, computed in accordance with ASC 718.
+(1) In accordance with SEC rules, this column reflects the aggregate grant date fair value of the stock awards and option awards granted to our named executive officers, computed in accordance with ASC 718.
 Pursuant to SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
-The assumptions used in the calculation of these amounts are described in our Annual Report on Form 10-K in Note 7 to our financial statements, filed with the SEC on March 2, 2020.
-These amounts do not reflect the actual economic value that will be realized by the named executive officer upon the vesting of the stock options, the exercise of the stock options, or the sale of the common stock underlying such stock options. - (2) Amounts reported for 2019 consist of the performance bonuses we paid to each of our named executive officers for their performance during 2019.
-For a description of the performance metrics and more information regarding these payments, see "Compensation Discussion and Analysis Annual Performance Bonuses." - (3) Amounts reported for 2019 consist of premiums paid by us for matching contributions to our 401(k) savings plan, group life, long term disability and health insurance. - (4) Mr. Meyers joined us in May 2017 as our Chief Financial Officer. - (5) Mr. Pernock was appointed as our Chief Operating Officer in September 2018 and continues to serve as our President.
+The assumptions used in the calculation of these amounts are described in our Annual Report on Form 10-K in Note 7 to our financial statements, filed with the SEC on March 5, 2021.
+These amounts do not reflect the actual economic value that will be realized by the named executive officer upon the vesting of the stock options, the exercise of the stock options, or the sale of the common stock underlying such stock options.
+Mr. Meyers' option awards and time-vesting restricted stock unit awards were modified in October 2020, in connection with his separation, to extend the post-termination exercise period to exercise vested options, and to accelerate a portion of his stock options and time-vesting restricted stock unit awards pursuant to the Severance Plan.
+The incremental fair value, computed in accordance with ASC 718, of the modification date, for each of Mr. Meyers' stock options and stock awards was \$0.

+(2) Amounts reported for 2020 consist of the performance bonuses we paid to each of our named executive officers for their performance during 2020.
+For a description of the performance metrics and more information regarding these payments, see "Compensation Discussion and Analysis-Annual Performance Bonuses."

+(3) Amounts reported consist of premiums paid by us for matching contributions to our 401(k) savings plan, group life, long term disability, health insurance and, with respect to Mr. Meyers, cash severance payments in the amount of \$679,040 and payment of COBRA premiums for 12 months following the date of separation equal to \$21,573.